 Sunburn – Use an after-sun lotion or gel with aloe to help reduce redness and swelling.
 If necessary, take ibuprofen which can also help limit swelling.
 Use frozen bags of vegetables on burned areas to help reduce pain.
 Make sure to apply after-sun lotions frequently to keep your skin hydrated.

 Peeling – After the sunburn begins to fade, you end up with peeling skin.
-While it is tempting to pull the skin off, this can cause damage to your skin.
+While it is tempting to pull the skin off, this can damage your skin.
 Instead, keep it hydrated with moisturizers and allow the skin to shed on its own.

 Dry hair – Use an intensive conditioning treatment.
 Apply to wet hair and cover with a towel.
 Leave the conditioner in the hair for about 15 to 20 minutes before rinsing it out.

-Bug bites –Avoid popping the bug bite as this increases your risk of infection.
+Bug bites –Avoid popping a bug bite as this increases your risk of infection.
 Use an anti-itch cream or lotion, such as calamine lotion.
 If the bug bite is in an area, such as your face, that prevents you from looking your best, try a concealer, such as Boo-Boo Cover Up, which aids in healing while hiding the redness.

 Blotchiness – Overexposure to the sun can cause blotchiness on your skin.
 Before applying makeup, exfoliate your skin and apply a toner and moisturizer.
 Mineral-based makeup is best for blotchy skin, and because the pigment is concentrated, it offers more cover.
 Use a minimal amount of makeup that will cover up without making you look like you’ve overdone it.